MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/6-exercise-build-staging-image.md

 GitHub workflows are divided into jobs, and jobs are divided into steps.
 Each step can have multiple commands and use multiple actions to be executed.

-The `jobs` key is already set to run on `ubuntu-latest`, which is the environment where you want this workflow to run.
+The `jobs` key is set to run on `ubuntu-latest`, let's fix that version to `ubuntu-20.04` which is the environment you want this workflow to run in.

 1. Rename the `build` key `build_push_image`.